kahboom/dev-notes/topics/react-testing.md

 - Google suggests a 70/20/10 split: 70% unit tests, 20% integration tests, and 10% end-to-end tests.
 The exact mix will be different for each team, but in general, it should retain that pyramid shape.
 Try to avoid these anti-patterns:
   - **Inverted pyramid/ice cream cone**.
 Mostly end-to-end tests, few integration tests, and even less unit tests.
   - **Hourglass**.
 A lot of unit tests, then many end-to-end tests where integration tests should be used.
 The hourglass has many unit tests at the bottom and many end-to-end tests at the top, but few integration tests in the middle.
+- E2E tests are useful, but should be the least number of tests of its kind that you write.

 ![Google Testing Pyramid](https://2.bp.blogspot.com/-YTzv_O4TnkA/VTgexlumP1I/AAAAAAAAAJ8/57-rnwyvP6g/s1600/image02.png)